Capital punishment in Utah: History

 The first bill proposing to eliminate the firing squad option was introduced in the Utah House of Representatives in January 1996.
 In 2004, the legislature passed HB180, which removed the right of the condemned to choose the method of execution and left lethal injection as the only remaining option in the state.
 The abolition of the firing squad was not retroactive; three inmates on death row at Utah State Prison who chose this method of execution before the end of February 2004 were to be executed by firing squad under a grandfather clause.
 The execution of 49-year-old Ronnie Lee Gardner on June 18, 2010, was the state's third execution by firing squad since the capital punishment moratorium was lifted, and the country's first sanctioned shooting in 14 years.

 Legislation signed by Utah Governor Gary Herbert in March 2015 restores the firing squad as a legal method of execution, requiring its use if the state is unable to obtain the necessary lethal injection drugs within 30 days of a scheduled execution.

 Utah is the only state besides Nevada and South Carolina to have ever used the firing squad.
-As of July 2025, four inmates remain on death row following the execution of Taberon Honie and the overturning of Douglas Lovell's and Douglas Stewart Carter's death sentences by the Utah Supreme Court.
-The four remaining inmates currently on Utah's death row are Ralph Leroy Menzies, Michael Anthony Archuleta, Von Lester Taylor, and Troy Kell.
+As of November 2025, three inmates remain on death row following the death of Ralph Menzies, the execution of Taberon Honie, and the overturning of Douglas Lovell's and Douglas Stewart Carter's death sentences by the Utah Supreme Court.
+The three remaining inmates currently on Utah's death row are Michael Anthony Archuleta, Von Lester Taylor, and Troy Kell.